ETS FINANCIAL AID/SCHOLARSHIPS

 Subsidized Loans

 Subsidized loans are awarded to students based on financial need.
-Students who receive a subsidized loan will not be charged interest before repayment of the loan begins.
-The federal government subsidizes the interest of the loan during the time the student is attending college.onsors a number of student loan programs, as do some private lenders and colleges themselves.
+Students who receive a subsidized loan will not be charged interest before the repayment period begins.
+Instead, the federal government subsidizes (pays) the interest while the student is attending college at least half-time, during the grace period, and during periods of authorized deferment.
+In addition to these federal options, various private lenders and colleges themselves sponsor their own student loan programs.

 Unsubsidized Loans